lafusew/2072/README.md

-# Viva Tech Gamejam
+# 2072

-A HTML Canvas game made in 2 days for the Vivatech Gamejam of March 22.
+2072 is a simple and sarcastic HTML Canvas game made in 2 days for the Vivatech Gamejam of March 22.
+We we're a group of 3 (@tsannie, @dovdjian and @lafusew).

+Currently this is what we manage to achieve in 3 days.
+We would like to finish this projet to have a fun multiplayer game that you can play from time to time.

+While the goal isn't to make a fully fledged game, we might take some time together to complete it.
+We would like to add:
+- complete animations
+- end game screen
+- sounds & musics
+- multiplayer matchmaking / room system.

+## Try it yourself

-## Requirements
+### Requirements

 Nodejs and Yarn.